-Forty-eight Brazilian municipalities were affected by offshore discovery announcements between 2000-2017.
-Of these, only 18 receive 50% or more of the revenues they
+Forty-eight Brazilian municipalities were affected by offshore discovery announce-

 2Offshore discoveries are exogenous to municipalities, as they are made by multinational corporations operating hundreds of kilometers offshore, servicing installations from distant ports, and responding to international prices and technologies.
 Post-discovery production outcomes are also driven by extra-municipal factors: a fall in global prices can make a promising field commercially unviable; reserves can turn out smaller or more difficult to extract than initially estimated.
 Companies may also leave discoveries undeveloped due to internal policy changes, financial difficulties, or shifts in strategy.